aci-ref/facilitation_leading_practices/activities/09-interface.md

 ## Establish Working Relationships with Other Personnel

-Within the Facilitator’s immediate ACI team, the Facilitator will frequently depend on input, expertise, and effort other staff.
+Within the Facilitator’s immediate ACI team, the Facilitator will frequently depend on input, expertise, and effort from other staff.
 Depending on the services and staffing model, Facilitators should work to cultivate positive working relationships with all staff within their unit, but especially with those whose efforts most directly inform